During the latter half of the 1960s, Italy witnessed a period of redefining the roles of graphic and industrial design in society.

 Design ricerche plastiche, Milan, 1969 [a]

 On September 22, 1969, the first exhibition of the Milanese group, Design ricerche plastiche (Design plastics research), was inaugurated at the Sala delle Cariatidi of Palazzo Reale in Milan.
 The exhibition showcased a series of 22 experiments – placed in the middle of a large curious audience remarkably photographed by Ugo Mulas & Luciano Ferri – conducted around the Formica® plastic laminate.
 These experiments were conducted in collaboration with two companies: Soc.
 Laminati Plastici (which supplied the material as the licensee for Formica Intl.
 Ltd. in Italy), and G.B.
 Bernini & Figli (which assisted in preparing the exhibition).
-“This last research was carried out by a group of designers who reciprocally exchanged the results of the individual experiments, thus obtaining a set of models in which all had participated in the realization” [from Bruno Munari in ‘design’ magazine, n° 3, 1974].
+“This last research was carried out by a group of designers who reciprocally exchanged the results of individual experiments, thus obtaining a set of models in which all had participated in the realization” [from Bruno Munari in ‘design’ magazine, n° 3, 1974].
 “The group presented the resulting pieces of this research for new uses of the same material outside the use that is normally made of it in the field of furniture surface coatings” [from ‘Ottagono’, n° 22, 1971].
 “The designers now plan to explore the problems of spatial design which are rapidly gaining in significance in our own age” [from ‘Graphis’, n° 145, 1970].

 As recently pointed out by Michele Galluzzo, the collective group saw this exhibition as an opportunity to gauge public opinion and share the results of their surveys and working methods.